Anant016/ReactNative-app2-CRM/README.md

 # crm-app
- It is a *Customer relationship management* developed using react-native, and firebase as database
+ It is a *Customer relationship management* developed using *react-native*, and firebase as database

  # open
  anu.apk